ProfRandom/WCB-Canon/Extant_Files/Animotic_Domains.md

 > These are **not bound by Earth-normal biology**.
 They simply represent physically plausible, self-cohering planemon-scale entities where exotic life — as chemistry permits — might arise.

-# Argeic (Superhabitable) planemons

-**Definition**
-The concept of *superhabitable planemons* was proposed by René Heller and John Armstrong (2014) to describe worlds with physical, orbital, and stellar characteristics that make them **more conducive to rich, diverse biospheres** than Earth — though not necessarily more suitable for humanoid or Earthlike life.

-**Stellar Criteria**
-- Host star mass range: ⟨0.359 ∧ 0.817⟩⊙ (spectral classes M0 – G9)
-- Host star lifespan: ⟨1.656 ∧ 12.934⟩⊙ years
-- Stellar age: Older than the Sun’s 4.5 Ga but younger than 7 Ga

-**Planemon Characteristics**
-- **Mass**: ⟨2.0 ∧ 3.0⟩⨁ (optimum ≈ 2.0⨁)
-- **Radius**: ⟨1.260 ∧ 1.442⟩⨁ (maintains Earthlike density and gravity)
-- **Geology**: Larger tectonic–volcanic cycling, longer plate tectonic activity, strong carbon–silicate cycle, thicker atmosphere retention.
-- **Magnetic Field**: Stronger due to larger liquid core and higher internal heat.
-- **Surface Geography**: Flatter topography, shallower oceans, widely distributed ocean coverage (~71% surface area) without large continuous land masses.
-- **Temperature**: Mean ≈ 25 °C (77 °F).
-- **Atmosphere**: Thicker than Earth’s; O₂ concentration > 20.95%.
-- **Orbit**: Closer to the center of the host system’s habitable zone than Earth is in the Solar System.
- - Solar System example: center of optimistic HZ ≈ 1.26 AU; center of conservative HZ ≈ 1.16 AU.

-**Scientific Rationale**
-From Heller & Armstrong (2014):
-> “Terrestrial planemons that are slightly more massive than Earth, up to 2 or 3 M⊕, are preferably superhabitable due to the longer tectonic activity, a carbon–silicate cycle active on a longer timescale, enhanced magnetic shielding, larger surface area, smoother surface, thicker atmosphere, and the positive effects of non-intelligent life on habitability.”

-Lena Noack & Doris Breuer (2011) add:
-> “…the propensity of plate tectonics seems to have a peak between 1 and 5 Earth masses… a geological perspective suggests the optimal mass of a planemon is about 2 M⊕.”

-**Relation to WCB Classifications**
-In *Worlds by the Numbers*, **Argeic planemons** encompass the superhabitable concept, with parameter refinements for internal consistency within WCB’s classification system.

-**References**
-- Heller, René, and John Armstrong.
-“Superhabitable Worlds.” *PubMed* (National Library of Medicine, December 31, 2013). [https://pubmed.ncbi.nlm.nih.gov/24380533/](https://pubmed.ncbi.nlm.nih.gov/24380533/)
-- Noack, Lena, and Doris Breuer.
-“Plate Tectonics on Earth-Like Planets.” *ResearchGate*, January 2011. [https://www.researchgate.net/publication/225001335_Plate_Tectonics_on_Earth-like_Planets_Implications_for_the_Habitability](https://www.researchgate.net/publication/225001335_Plate_Tectonics_on_Earth-like_Planets_Implications_for_the_Habitability)